egoettelmann/ngpy-accounts-manager/README.md

   - Period can only be closed at a date of 30 days before the current day
 - Add sort and filters on transactions table
 - Add document section for RIB
-- Some machine learning on existing labels for auto-importing transactions